We help many of our coaching clients pick up barbells for the first time, including how to perform the overhead press safely and effectively.

-As you can see, the basic premise of the press is pretty simple – push the bar overhead in as straight of a line as possible.
+As you can see, the basic premise of the press is pretty simple – push the bar overhead in a straight line.
 However, it’s actually an extremely difficult lift and a hard lift to master.
 Here are a few of the most common faults that we see:

 - You don’t lean back to move your head out of the way